-- 6.11 All Relevant Contracts must be in writing. - 6.12 All Relevant Contracts must as a minimum specify in writing: - 6.12.1 The Works, Supplies or Services to be supplied. - 6.12.2 The price and when it will be paid, including any arrangements for additional expenditure, disbursements etc. - 6.12.3 The time or times within which the contract is to be performed. - 6.12.4 The provisions for the Council to terminate the contract. - 6.12.5 A clause prohibiting the Supplier from transferring or assigning, directly or indirectly, any portion of his/her contract without the written permission of the Council, or sub-letting any portion of his/her contract other than that which is customary in the trade or profession concerned. - 6.12.6 A clause empowering the Council to terminate the contract and requiring the Supplier to provide an indemnity to the Council to cover all losses suffered by the Council resulting from fraud or an offence under the Bribery Act 2010 (or any statutory modification or replacement of this Act) in relation to a contract, committed by a Supplier or one of his/her employees or agents - 6.12.7 A clause providing for payment of undisputed invoices within 30 days by the Council, Contractors and Sub-Contractors which complies with Regulation 113 of the Regulations
+12.17 All Relevant Contracts must be in writing.

+- 12.18 All Relevant Contracts must as a minimum specify in writing: - 12.18.1 The Works, Supplies or Services to be supplied. - 12.18.2 The price and when it will be paid, including any arrangements for additional expenditure, disbursements etc. - 12.18.3 The time or times within which the Supply, Service or Works is to be performed or delivered. - 12.18.4 The provisions for the Council to terminate the agreement. - 12.18.5 A clause prohibiting the Supplier from transferring or assigning, directly or indirectly, any portion of his/her Contract without written permission of the Council, or sub-letting any portion of his/her Contract other than that which is customary in the trade or profession concerned. - 12.18.6 A clause empowering the Council to terminate the Relevant Contract and requiring the Supplier to provide an indemnity to the Council to cover all losses suffered by the Council resulting from fraud or an offence under the Bribery Act 2010 (or any statutory modification or replacement of this Act) in relation to a Relevant Contract, committed by a Supplier or one of his/her employees or agents. - 12.18.7 A clause providing for payment of undisputed invoices within 30 days by the Council, Contractors and Sub-Contractors which complies with the Procurement Legislation.
+12.18.8 For Relevant Contracts procured in accordance with the Procurement Legislationsany specific terms required to be included in the Relevant Contract under the Procurement Legislation.
+12.19 All transactions must use an appropriate form of written agreement approved by the Chief Legal & Monitoring Officer. - 12.20 Legal Services must be instructed prior to the start of a procurement exercise to produce an appropriate form of written agreement where: - 12.20.1 The Total Value exceeds £50,000; or - 12.20.2 The Relevant Contract is for leasing arrangements; or - 12.20.3 The Responsible Officer is proposing to use a Contractor's own terms; or - 12.20.4 The Relevant Contract is unusual or complex in any other way.

-- 6.12.8 For Contracts procured using the Regulations any specific terms required to be included in the Contract under the Regulations. - 6.13 All transactions must use an appropriate form of contract approved the Chief Legal & Monitoring Officer. - 6.14 The Chief Legal & Monitoring Officer must be instructed prior to the start of a tender exercise to produce an appropriate form of contract where: - 6.14.1 The Total Value exceeds £100,000; or - 6.14.2 The arrangement is for leasing arrangements; or - 6.14.3 The Responsible Officer is proposing to use a Contractor's own terms; or - 6.14.4 The contract is unusual or complex in any other way. - 6.15 The Chief Legal & Monitoring Officer must also be consulted on the terms of any Collaborative agreement or external framework agreement in which the Council is proposing to participate with a view to procuring Supplies, Works or Services.
+12.21 The Chief Legal & Monitoring Officer must also be consulted on the terms of any Collaborative agreement or external framework agreement in which the Council is proposing to participate with a view to procuring Supplies, Works or Services.